ermismd/MGG/another-page.md

-#### Created 2 classes that allows users to import a CSV/TSV file ,process it, display the JSON data in a panel and send the JSON data to a server.
+#### Created 2 classes ImportFileTask/ImportFileTaskFactory that allows users to import a CSV/TSV file and process it

  * * *